 Take care crossing the creeks and before you know it, you will hear the cars coming into the gate and your adventure will be at its end.

 To get to American Canyon Trail take Interstate 80 to the Elm Street exit in Auburn toward Placerville.
 Follow Highway 49 into the Canyon from Placer County into El Dorado County and out to the town of Cool.

-Mary West is author of the book series Day Hiker – Gold Country Trail Guides.
-The books are a collection of the Day Hiker columns where West shares her longtime love of the outdoors, and favorite hikes in Northern California’s Gold Country and beyond (Available on Amazon).
-West was the recipient of the 2017 and 2019 CRAFT Award for Best Outdoor Newspaper Column by the Outdoor Writers of California.
+Mary West is author of the book series Day Hiker – Gold Country Trail Guide.
+The books are a collection of the Day Hiker columns where West shares her longtime love of the outdoors, and favorite hikes in Northern California’s Gold Country and beyond.
+West was the recipient of the 2017 and 2019 CRAFT Award for Best Outdoor Column and the 2020 Craft Award for Day Hiker-Gold Country Trail Guide II by the Outdoor Writers of California.
 You can follow West on Facebook and Instagram.

 Support Local Journalism